Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 Q9) I believe my ex spouse has significant psychological problems, which stress all of us.
 What are my options?

-"Significant psychological problems" are usually symptoms of false-self wounds.
-Either (a) your false self is distorting reality and your ex doesn't have "mental problems," or (b) s/he is ruled by a false self and doesn't (want to) know it or what to do about it.
+"Significant psychological problems" are usually symptoms of psychological wounds.
+Either your false selves are distorting reality and your ex doesn't have "mental problems," (wounds), or s/he is ruled by false selves and doesn't (want to) know it or what to do about it.
 Options -

 • Work at the steps in Q1 above.